Basheertome/c100/_recipes/ratatouille.md

 ---
-title: The Original Tiramisu
+title: Ratatouille
-volume: 1
+volume: 3
-servings: 2 servings
+servings: 8 servings
-time: 30 - 40 mins
+time: 60 mins
 thumbnail: introduction.png
 description: Dark and intense in flavor, yet with a light and custardy texture, a chocolate soufflé is an eternal showstopper of a dessert.
 To get that intense chocolate flavor, this version uses a base of melted butter and chocolate without any starch.
 ---